MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-security-overview-odaa.md

 Consider the following recommendations when designing your security for Oracle Database@Azure:

-- Segment infrastructure access from data services access, especially when different teams access multiple databases on the same infrastructure for various purposes.
+- Segment infrastructure access from data services access, especially when different teams access multiple databases on the same infrastructure for various reasons.

 - Secure the data plane and virtual network access by limiting the source-IP range on the individual Oracle Database@Azure host firewall software [SELinux](https://docs.oracle.com/en/learn/ol-selinux/#introduction) for database servers and [cellwall](https://docs.oracle.com/en/engineered-systems/exadata-database-machine/dbmsq/exadata-security-features.html#GUID-9858E126-0D9F-4F99-BE68-391E77916EC6) for storage servers.
 Open only the ports required for secure communication to prevent access to and from the internet.